THE SHELL - FAQ

 Parking will not be operated by the San Diego Symphony, but there are many nearby options available, operated by Ace Parking.
 (Parking spots may be reserved and pre-paid HERE.)
 Pricing will vary, depending on if other events are happening in the area, such as Padres games at nearby Petco Park.
 Updated details and maps will be available on our Parking Page prior to the beginning of the 2021 season.

 Yes, there is limited disabled parking.
 More details can be found on the Parking page.

 Is there accessible seating and accommodations available at The Shell?

 Yes!
 Every section is ADA accessible with designated seats available.
 ADA seating will tend to be on the most easily accessible, outside edges of each section.
 ADA seating for both transfer and non-transfer wheelchairs, companion and semi-ambulatory as well as restrooms, are available at each performance, and can be purchased online or through the Ticket Office.
-Golf-type carts are also available when appropriate to access the entrance to your seating.
+Wheelchairs will also be available when appropriate to transfer you to your seating.
 Please notify the Ticket Office in advance at 619.235.0804 or firstname.lastname@example.org for any special accommodation or assistance needs or questions.

 @ THE SHELL